-If you are a longtime smoker, you may be able to get free testing under new lung cancer screening guidelines.
-In early 2015, the federal government adopted these guidelines and is providing coverage.
+If you are a longtime smoker, you may be able to get free testing under lung cancer screening guidelines adopted in 2015.

 The test is a once-a-year, low-dose CT scan.
 You could get this screening if all of these are true for you:

-- You have smoked one pack a day for 30 years.
-Or you have smoked two packs a day for 15 years.
+- You have smoked one pack a day for 30 years

 Lung cancer screening is seen as a preventive measure, just like cervical and colon cancer screening tests.
 Medicare and Medicaid also offer free screenings.
-You are also able to get it with a private plan that took effect after the Affordable Care Act was signed into law on March 23, 2010.
+This benefit may not be available to you if you are in a grandfathered health plan.

 Rules on Free Screening Tests

 Here's what you should know about cancer screening tests: